DmytroHuzz/nls/README.md

 ❌ **How to Remove It**

-To remove the widget later, simply open your ~/.zshrc file and delete the lines between:
+To remove the widget later, simply open your ~/.zshrc or ~/.shrc file and delete the lines between:
 ```bash
 # NLS_WIDGET_CONFIG_START
 ...